zicna/validations-in-controller-actions-rails-lab/README.md

 To complete this lab, you will need to:

 1. Add validations to `Author` such that...
-  1. The name cannot be blank
+  - The name cannot be blank
-  1. The e-mail is unique
+  - The e-mail is unique
-1. Add validations to `Post` such that...
+2. Add validations to `Post` such that...
-  1. The title cannot be blank
+  - The title cannot be blank
-  1. The category is either `"Fiction"` or `"Non-Fiction"`
+  - The category is either `"Fiction"` or `"Non-Fiction"`
-  1. The content is at least 100 characters long.
+  - The content is at least 100 characters long.
-1. Change `AuthorsController#create` to re-render the form if the new author is invalid.
+3. Change `AuthorsController#create` to re-render the form if the new author is invalid.
-1. Change `PostsController#update` to re-render the form if the updated post is invalid.
+4. Change `PostsController#update` to re-render the form if the updated post is invalid.

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/validations-in-controller-actions-rails-lab' title='Validations In Controller Actions Lab'>Validations In Controller Actions Lab</a> on Learn.co and start learning to code for free.</p>
+<p class='util--hide'>View <a href='https://learn.co/lessons/validations-in-controller-actions-rails-lab' title='Validations In Controller Actions Lab'>Validations In Controller Actions Lab</a> on Learn.co and start learning to code for free.</p>